Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 	* *synchronize* and *sync*
  * The short versions of the words are not abbreviations, and if you use them, you don't need to put a period after them.
  * If you're not sure whether a word is an abbreviation or just a short version of a longer word, use the speaking test: if you speak the short version as a word, for example, *This is a demo version of the product*, you can usually treat it as a word and not an abbreviation.
-* Capitalize the spelled-out version of the abbreviation only if the long form is a proper noun or is convertionally capitalized.
+* Capitalize the spelled-out version of the abbreviation only if the long form is a proper noun or is conventionally capitalized.
 Don't capitalize it only because the abbreviation includes capital letters.

 #### Creating abbreviations
 Don't create your own abbreviations.
-Use recoginizable and industry standard acronyms and initialisms.
+Use recognizable and industry standard acronyms and initialisms.

 #### Making abbreviations plural
 Making abbreviations plural.
 In general, treat abbreviations as regular words when making them plural, for example, *APIs*, *SKEs*, and *IDEs*.
 If the abbreviation ends in *s*, *sh*, *ch*, or *x*, then add *es*, for example, *OSes*, *DISHes*, *DCCHes*, *BMXes*.